Ferrous metallurgy: China

-During the Han dynasty (202 BC–220 AD), the government established ironworking as a state monopoly, repealed during the latter half of the dynasty and returned to private entrepreneurship, and built a series of large blast furnaces in Henan province, each capable of producing several tons of iron per day.
-By this time, Chinese metallurgists had discovered how to fine molten pig iron, stirring it in the open air until it lost its carbon and could be hammered (wrought).
-In modern Mandarin-Chinese, this process is now called chao, literally stir frying.
-Pig iron is known as 'raw iron', while wrought iron is known as 'cooked iron'.
-By the 1st century BC, Chinese metallurgists had found that wrought iron and cast iron could be melted together to yield an alloy of intermediate carbon content, that is, steel.
+By the early Han period, bloomery production appears to have largely disappeared in China.
+Wagner argues that its disappearance is more likely to have resulted from Han state control than from competition with blast furnace technology.

-According to legend, the sword of Liu Bang, the first Han emperor, was made in this fashion.
-Some texts of the era mention "harmonizing the hard and the soft" in the context of ironworking; the phrase may refer to this process.
-The ancient city of Wan (Nanyang) from the Han period forward was a major center of the iron and steel industry.
-Along with their original methods of forging steel, the Chinese had also adopted the production methods of creating Wootz steel, an idea imported from India to China by the 5th century AD.
+While later traditions attribute a steel sword to Liu Bang, founder of the Han dynasty, the earliest description of a co-fusion steelmaking process is found in biography of Qiwu Huaiwen, who was active in the 6th century AD.
+From the Han period ancient city of Wan (Nanyang) was a major center of iron and steel industry.
+Chinese had also begun importing Wootz steel from India by the 5th century AD.

 During the Han dynasty, the Chinese were also the first to apply hydraulic power (i.e. a waterwheel) in working the bellows of the blast furnace.
 This was recorded in the year 31 AD, as an innovation by the Chinese mechanical engineer and politician Du Shi, Prefect of Nanyang.
-Although Du Shi was the first to apply water power to bellows in metallurgy, the first drawn and printed illustration of its operation with water power appeared in 1313 AD, in the Yuan dynasty era text called the Nong Shu.
+While Du Shi is credited as its inventor no early examples have been found and an illustration of the waterwheel powered bellows does not appear until 1313 AD in the Yuan dynasty era text called the Nong Shu.

-In the 11th century, there is evidence of the production of steel in Song China using two techniques: a "berganesque" method that produced inferior, heterogeneous steel and a precursor to the modern Bessemer process that utilized partial decarbonization via repeated forging under a cold blast.
+In the 11th century, there is evidence of the production of steel in Song China using two techniques: the first a co-fusion technique, combining cast iron with wrought iron to obtain steel.
+Hartwell compares this with the European Berganesque process and discusses the resulting product's lack of homogeneity and thus quality.
+The second technique was a direct decarburization technique, working cast iron under air blast to remove carbon, which Hartwell associates with Song ironmaking and Shen Kuo's 1075 description.
 By the 11th century, there was a large amount of deforestation in China due to the iron industry's demands for charcoal.
 By this time however, the Chinese had learned to use bituminous coke to replace charcoal, and with this switch in resources many acres of prime timberland in China were spared.